Skip to main content

 2. Part-time (completion in 24 months)

-Courses are offered online through distance delivery.
+Courses are offered online.
 NURS 374 Public Health Nursing Clinical course requires daytime clinical hours and can be conducted in a community near the student based on agency availability and UND nursing program approval.
 UND may not be able to accommodate clinical experiences in some states due to specific state board of nursing regulations.
-For additional information, contact the College of Nursing and Professional Disciplines or visit the RN/BSN area on the College website.
+For additional information, contact the College of Nursing & Professional Disciplines or visit the RN to BSN page on the College website.

 Full-time Curriculum